top of page

 Trim door frames by turning a panel upside down as a height measurement and using a multi-tool cutter or jamb saw to cut away the necessary height so that panels can slide easily underneath for a clean finish.

+Start planning the layout of the flooring, considering the orientation and any obstructions in the room.
 Once you have chosen a starting wall, snap a chalk line or laser to determine the straightness of the wall.
 After the adhesive is spread and the first row of planks are installed and secured, this will serve as an anchor for the subsequent rows of planks, which will be pushed snug against it.
-An expansion joint is also needed across the perimeter (8mm for Australian standards at minimum)
+An expansion joint is also needed across the perimeter (8mm for Australian standards at minimum).
+Use wedges to maintain an expansion gap and keep the first row of planks in place.

 Using a trowel according to the adhesive manufacturer’s instructions on subfloor applications, hold the trowel at a 45 angle to the sub-floor to obtain the proper ridges.
 Begin spreading the adhesive at the starting wall and cover an area approximately 300mm wide along the length of the wall.
 The spread rate of adhesive and timing for installation should be according to the adhesive manufacturer’s instructions of working / dry times.
 Never spread excessive amounts of glue at one time, never the entire floor, and always work in sections.
+Never apply the adhesive in a broken line as this will cause the floor to squeak excessively.
+Any excess of adhesive should be immediately wiped off with a damp cloth or Bostik handy wipes, followed by a dry cloth.

+Carefully lay the first piece of flooring in place, ensuring it fits snugly against the spacers.
+Press down gently to secure it to the adhesive.
+Continue this process, ensuring each piece is aligned correctly.
 Proper placement of the first row of planks is very important.
 The tongue side of the plank will face away from the starting wall.
 Lay the first row parallel to the wall, ensuring that it is absolutely straight and tight relative to the starting wall.

 IMPORTANT STEPS